jxiao2/INST326-Final/README.md

 make 6 decks of four-of-a-kind cards first.
 Players take turns swapping cards with a card in the center, or swapping their current hand with one of their 6 decks.
 The first player to complete all six four-of-a-kinds wins!

+How to play:
+The center is the pile both players can access at any time

+On your turn you will be displayed your 5 hidden decks, and your hand of 4 cards.

+You have the opportunity to swap a card from your hand with a card in the center.
+When doing so you will be prompted to choose the card in your hand you wish to swap and a card from the center to be swapped with.

+You also have the opportunity to swap your hand with one of your 5 face down decks.

+When a 4 of a kind is achieved that deck when placed facedown will be inaccessible and the player gains one point.

+Players take turns until one player achieves 6 points.

 ---

 ## File Descriptions